NikosMav/ubiquitous-computing.github.io/README.md

 # Ubiquitous Computing Thesis Project

-This repository contains the code and resources for NikosMav's thesis project in Ubiquitous Computing, showcased at the Museum of IT in NKUA.
+This repository contains the code and resources for Nikolaos Mavrapidis thesis project in Ubiquitous Computing, showcased at the Museum of IT in NKUA.

 ## Introduction